vertec-io/pl3xus/docs-site/content/docs/core/migration/MIGRATION_0.17.md

 ---
 # Migration Guide: Bevy 0.17 Upgrade

-This guide will help you migrate your bevy_eventwork project from Bevy 0.16 to Bevy 0.17.
+This guide will help you migrate your pl3xus project from Bevy 0.16 to Bevy 0.17.

 ## Table of Contents